 The SMART goal technique is a popular method for setting goals, including financial ones.
 The SMART technique calls for goals to be (S)pecific, (M)easurable, (A)chievable, (R)elevant, and (T)ime bound.

-For example, with this approach, it’s not enough just to say, “I want to build a retirement nest egg.”
-With the SMART goal technique, an individual might opt instead to outline things like:
+With this approach, it’s not enough just to say, “I want to learn how to build a nest egg for emergencies.”
+The SMART goal technique requires you to walk through each step: